laomao1997/solutions_for_software_architechture/Week 8.md

 ### Question 9

-*Incorrect*
+Correct

 Which of the following are usually produced by or during an ATAM review?

 Selected Answers:

 A set of risks and non-risks

+A collection of scenarios mapping architectural decisions to quality requirements.

 A concise presentation of the architecture

 A set of sensitivity and trade-off points.
+.
 ### Question 10

 Correct